 In 1985 she met film director Arturo Ripstein and wrote for him El imperio de la fortuna (The Realm of Fortune), her first script for the big screen.
 She has been collaborating with Ripstein since then, writing the scripts for Mentiras piadosas (Love Lies) (1988), La mujer del puerto (Woman of the Port) (1991), Principio y fin (The Beginning and the End) (1993), La reina de la noche (The Queen of the Night) (1994), Profundo carmesí (Deep Crimson) (1996), El evangelio de las maravillas (Divine) (1998), El coronel no tiene quien le escriba (No One Writes to the Colonel) (1999), Así es la vida… (Such Is Life) (2000), La perdición de los hombres (The Ruination of Men) (2000), La virgen de la lujuria (The Virgin of Lust) (2002), El carnaval de Sodoma (Sodom Carnival) (2006), Las razones del corazón (The Reasons of the Heart) (2011), La calle de la amargura (Bleak Street) (2015) and El diablo entre las piernas (Devil Between the Legs) (2019).
 She also worked with director Alberto Cortés in Ciudad de ciegos (City of the Blind) (1991).

-Considered one of the most important and respected screenwriters in Spanish-language filmmaking, Paz Alicia Garciadiego has been a facilitator and advisor in numerous screenwriting workshops, such as the Sundance Institute’s Latin American screenwriting labs, and she regularly serves as a script advisor in the Ibero-American Film Project Development Course of the Ibermedia Program and the Carolina Foundation in Madrid.
+Considered one of the most important and respected screenwriters in Spanish-language filmmaking, Paz Alicia Garciadiego has been a facilitator and advisor in numerous screenwriting workshops, such as the Sundance Institute’s Latin American screenwriting labs, and she regularly serves as a script advisor in the Ibero-American Film Project Development Course of the IBERMEDIA Program in Madrid.
 She has taught semester courses in the United States, at the Universities of California—Santa Cruz and Southern California, and she has also lectured in numerous institutions around the world.

 Paz Alicia Garciadiego has been a jury member at many film festivals, including Locarno, San Sebastián, Havana, Guadalajara, Mar del Plata, Buenos Aires, Huelva and Huesca.
 In the literary field, she has been a jury member of the Alfaguara Prize.
 Her scripts for La mujer del puerto, Profundo carmesí, El evangelio de las maravillas, El coronel no tiene quien le escriba, Así es la vida… and La perdición de los hombres have been published by various publishing houses in Mexico and Spain.
 In addition, several of her articles have been published in specialized magazines or in anthologies of film books, and she has published, together with Mariana Luiselli, El cine también se hace (2006).